hyalen-caldeira/inauth/README.md

 # Java - Reverse Geocoding - Google Maps API - Spring Boot - Rest API - Unit/Integration Test #

-Hi Charles, follow this insctructions to test the application.
-Please, let me know if you have any question
+Hi Charles, follow this instructions to test the application.
+Please, let me know if you have any question and thanks for the opportunity to do the assessment.
 =========
 ### Considerations ###
   * The application is configured to run on port 8088